iamb4uc/iamb4uc.xyz/content/post/GRUB-literally-for-coomies.md

 ---

-Here is a quick chat between me and my friend about grub
+Here is a quick conversation between me and my friend about grub
 ```
 > [Friend]: Hey I got this new refurbished thinkpad
             x230, what do you think? [[image attachment]]
 > [Me]: Looks pretty good.
 Time to install some